-If you are looking for a fluoride treatment in Missouri City, TX, our dental clinic is the best place to be.
+If you are looking for a fluoride treatment, our dental clinic is the best place to be.
 Our expert dental hygienists can help you decide if fluoride treatments are right for you.
 Our patients who stop in at Lovett Dental Missouri City find that fluoride treatments make a great way to protect their teeth.

 There are many questions about fluoride.
 Let’s take a moment to dispel those myths and learn the facts about the mineral that does the most to help your teeth.